WinYeh/WLIC-WinLib_InterfaceClass/API_Reference.md

     { 20, 220, 100, 140 },    // Button 1: (20,100) to (220,140)
     { 340, 480, 180, 240 }    // Button 2: Back button at bottom-right
 };

+// When using this in an Interface constructor, remember to use &:
+Interface Menu(&menu_coords, menuActions, displayMenu);
+//             ^
+//             Use & for vector parameter
 ```

 ### Tips for Button Placement